Tanz0rz/haxe-fmod/README.md

 ## Prerequisites

+**Haxe** - built and tested against 4.3.6, with 4.3.7 covered by the nightly canary.
+Haxe 5 is not tested yet.

 **FMOD Engine SDK** - Download version 2.03.12 from [fmod.com/download](https://www.fmod.com/download).
 See [How to Use This Library](#how-to-use-this-library) for setup instructions.

 Projects that need C++ builds (so building via `lime build mac`, `lime build windows`, and/or `lime build linux`) require a C++ compiler to be installed locally.
 HashLink and HTML5 builds do not.